 Third, Jesus taught a twofold obligation of the believer towards God and neighbour (Matthew 22:35-40).
 The first commandment relates to our love for God.
 Our Lord remarks that it has priority since it is spoken of being by the “first and great” of the two.
 That is, this obligation to love God is more important than our obligation to love our neighbour.
 This is also stressed in the manner of love shown to God as contrasted with the love shown to our neighbour.
 The former is to done with our whole being: “with all thy heart, and with all thy soul, and with all thy mind” (vs. 37) whereas the latter is to be done in a manner consistent with the love we already have for ourselves (vs. 39).
 Certainly, as Jesus says, they are “like” each other but it cannot be denied that a violation of the first would obviously be a much greater transgression than a violation of the second.

-Fourth, we see clearly from Jesus own teaching that he upholds the teaching that some sins are worse than others: “Woe unto you, scribes and Pharisees, hypocrites! for ye pay tithe of mint and anise and cummin, and have omitted the weightier [matters] of the law, judgment, mercy, and faith: these ought ye to have done, and not to leave the other undone.”
+Fourth, we see clearly from Jesus own teaching that he believed that some sins are worse than others: “Woe unto you, scribes and Pharisees, hypocrites! for ye pay tithe of mint and anise and cummin, and have omitted the weightier [matters] of the law, judgment, mercy, and faith: these ought ye to have done, and not to leave the other undone.”
 (Matthew 23:23) Notice that our Lord does not say that the scribes and Pharisees shouldn’t have kept the minor aspects of the law, but he condemned them for having neglected the major in favour of the minor.
 Clearly then, there are some essential matters of the law (i.e. more important) than others which implies that failing to do those by focusing on the minors is a greater sin than the reverse.

 Our Lord also speaks of gradations of punishments for sin in hell: “And that servant, which knew his lord’s will, and prepared not [himself], neither did according to his will, shall be beaten with many [stripes].
 But he that knew not, and did commit things worthy of stripes, shall be beaten with few [stripes].
 For unto whomsoever much is given, of him shall be much required: and to whom men have committed much, of him they will ask the more.”
 Luke 12:47-48